aimukhin/minfft/README.md

 ## Interface
 All transform routines take three arguments:

-* a pointer to the input data `x`,
+* a pointer to input data `x`,
-* a pointer to the output data `y`,
+* a pointer to output data `y`,
-* a pointer to the auxiliary data `a`.
+* a pointer to auxiliary data `a`.

 The transform routines are capable of both in-place and out-of-place operation.
-In the latter case the input data would be left intact.
+In the latter case the input is left intact.

 Auxiliary data contain chains of precomputed constants and temporary memory buffers, required by a transform routine to do its job.
 Once